Last Updated on September 17, 2022 by Editorial Team

-Keeping a clean home is the most important factor to prevent indoor allergies.
-A safe and sanitary living space is vital to maintaining optimal health to all pets and human beings.
+Keeping a clean home is an essential factor in preventing indoor allergies.
+A safe and sanitary living space is vital to maintaining optimal health for all pets and humans.
 Some things you can do are vacuum thoroughly particles that get on the furniture and the floor.
 You can use a damp rag to wipe down your cat.

 You can get allergy medication or cat allergy pet food to help manage the symptoms.

 It may sound strange, but your cat can become allergic to chemicals in various fragrances.
 Some may be in air fresheners, body sprays, and perfumes.